csangma/MonashCyberBootcampW13Project/README.md

 | Web VM 2      | Not Exposed   | From Jumpbox Container  |
 | Jumpbox       | By ssh        | N/A                     |

+## Description of Kibana Investigation

+Our ELK stack contains Kibana which is an open-source analytics and visualization platform.
+As part of this course, we utilized Kibana to interact with and visualize data stored in Elasticsearch indices.
+Using the front-end gui from my web browser, I was able to access the Kibana services hosted on the ELKVM.
+I utilized the platform to identify  connections and web request patterns across country, time, OS type.
+I performed advanced data analysis and visualizations utilizing charts, tables and maps to identify anomalous activity source, location, trends, and deep dives on particular connection history.